2q2code/infisical-keyed-ansible-ee/README.md

 # infisical-keyed-ansible-ee
 Create a custom Ansible Execution Environment that gets its SSH key securely from your Infisical server at runtime

+> N.B.
+You will have to skim through the source of at least the `execution-environment.yml` and insert your generated Infisical IDs and secrets.
+The `build` script too, if you want to use it.

 I know how to write a good readme.
 I just don't have the required motivation to do so right now.
 If you run into trouble, shoot me a question and I'll help if I can.
 The intent behind releasing this is to allow others to have access to what I needed at the time when I wrote it.
 It keeps the key in the SSH Agent memory only, and it never touches disk.
 Is it foolproof?
 No. A determined hacker can always get what they want.
 It's about making the level of inconvenience sit at a higher level than the motivation/skill/effort-level of your threats.
 As it happens, I found that on my hardware, Infisical had a bit of a memory problem, so I ended up reworking this to run using VaultWarden instead, which is what I currently use.
 There are pros and cons.
 Infisical is definitely faster.

 To use the EE once you've created it, run a playbook with it using Ansible Navigator like this: